bflaven/BlogArticlesExamples/migrate_create_parse_website_testing_front_apps_api_cypress/README.md

 - 1. To archive part of searches made with ChatGPT's help.
 - 2. To refine the working method by integrating AI and any additional programming resources that can increase productivity and achievement in obtaining a result, however minimal it may be.

-*But I fully understand that these same documents are sometimes of more than limited interest for any other person, especially developers.
-One day maybe this information will be semi-structured or structured using Obsidian but probably it's due to laziness or lack of time :)*
+*At the same time, I fully understand that these same documents are sometimes present also more than limited interest for any other person than me!
+One day, this information will be semi-structured or structured using Obsidian but for now on it has this form... due both to some laziness and a lack of time :)*

 See more on [Obsidian](https://obsidian.md/)